Warmetallic/MScProject/README.md

 *Data and storage*

-The provided data is in TIFF format and every single file is around 80 Mbs, which is too heavy to store and to upload/display on the website.
+The provided data is in TIFF format and every single file is around 70 Mbs, which is too heavy to store and to upload/display on the website.
 We reformatted files to the PNG format and dramatically decreased the size of images.
 This way it is more efficient to work with the files.
 To store all our static files, we used an Amazon S3 bucket, since Heroku cannot keep large files.

 *Security*

-All security keys for Django and Amazon S3 Bucket are placed in the env file.
-This file is added to gitignore, so no one can obtain the data.
+All security keys for Django and Amazon S3 Bucket are placed in the .env file.
+This file is added to .gitignore, so no one can obtain the data.
 For a new team of developers it is a need to create own env file with new keys by using Decouple(python library).

 # User creation